This post was updated on May 26, 2020.

 If you’re curious about Hill Tribe villages, you can observe them from a distance.
 If you’re out and about the country side, you’ll observe many Hill Tribe folk tending their fields, walking along the roads and going about their lives.
 No need to intrude into their villages and gawk.

 A road trip to old Kengtung can change your view of the world and yourself.
-The poverty can be gritty, the children heartbreaking, the Buddhism ancient and The Shan honest and sincere.
+The poverty can be gritty, the children heartbreaking, the Buddhism ancient and the Shan and Hill Tribes honest and sincere.

 Even today, you’ll find few tourists in Kengtung.
 And that’s the best reason to go.